Web Analytics Made Easy - Statcounter

 Also For Climate Inference

-In regards to what we just said about freezes, a good map for temperature reference is the UDSA Plant Hardiness Zone Map.
-Beginning with yellow coloring and warmer, represent areas where palm trees in the us can grow.
+A good map for temperature reference is the UDSA Plant Hardiness Zone Map.
+Beginning with yellow tones into brownish, representing areas where palm trees in the US can grow easily.

 US map of Plant Hardiness Zones